sergi-s/spelling-practice-2/README.md

 ## Overview
 A Next.js application for spelling practice (English for now), using TypeScript, Prisma, and MongoDB.
+Using an LLM (Gemma:2b with Ollama) to generate Phrases that ranges in difficulties.

 ## Requirements
 - Node.js
 - MongoDB
+- Prisma

 ## Installation
 1. Clone the repository.